Scale invariance vs conformal invariance: Examples

-where $\Psi_{\alpha \beta \gamma \cdots}$ has completely symmetric spinor indices.
+where $\Psi_{\alpha \beta \gamma \cdots}$ has completely symmetric spinor indices and $\sigma_{\mu}^{\alpha \dot{\beta}}$ is the Pauli matrix.
 The CPT conjugate equation is obtained with dotted spinors.
 We note that except for helicity $0,1/2,1$, there is no simple Lagrangian formulation whose equations of motion are equivalent to (\ref{wave}) with the local energy-momentum tensor.
 After the second quantization, the theory is conformal invariant in the sense that all the correlation functions transform in a conformally covariant manner as the helicity $h$ field $\Psi_{\alpha \beta \gamma \cdots}$ being conformal primaries with conformal dimension $h+1$.

 An interesting observation is that the massless rank-four spinor $\Psi_{\alpha\beta\gamma \delta}$, which has helicity two, can be regarded as the linearized Weyl tensor around the Minkowski vacuum.
 Indeed, the linearized Einstein equation makes the other components of linearized curvature tensor vanish, and the Bianchi identity is nothing but the conformal wave equation (\ref{wave}).
 Therefore, the linearized Einstein gravity {\it is} on-shell conformal invariant.
 However, there is no conserved energy-momentum tensor, nor conformal current, so the Noether assumption is clearly violated \cite{Dorigoni:2009ra}.\footnote{The vacuum Einstein equation $R_{\mu\nu} = 0$ is not Weyl invariant, so the Minkowski vacuum after Weyl transformation would not solve the vacuum Einstein equation.
 The conformal transformation here only acts on the linearized variation from the Minkowski vacuum.
-We also note that $\Psi_{\alpha \beta \gamma \delta}$ has the conformal dimension $3$, which may be unexpected from the non-linear Einstein gravity.}
+We also note that $\Psi_{\alpha \beta \gamma \delta}$ has the conformal dimension $3$, which may be unexpected from the non-linear Einstein gravity.} Relatedly, the off-shell action does not have conformal invariance, and the scale current is not gauge invariant.